itsaricode/growth-pomodoro/README.md

-# pixel-pomodoro
+# growth-pomodoro
-🍅 A cozy pixel-art Pomodoro timer with dynamic day &amp; night themes, cute animations, and a calming study experience.
+🌱 A cozy pixel-art Pomodoro timer with dynamic growth; cute animations, and a calming study experience.